Chiefs announce when you can buy postseason tickets - NewsBreak

 Chiefs announce when you can buy postseason tickets

-KANSAS CITY, Mo. — The Kansas City Chiefs are currently riding a 5-game win streak and are gearing up for the potential of a playoff run.
+KANSAS CITY, Mo. — The Kansas City Chiefs are currently riding a five-game win streak and gearing up for the potential of a playoff run.

-The team announced that fans looking to attend a potential AFC divisional round game will be able to buy them at 12 p.m. on Monday, December 13.
+The team announced that fans looking to attend a potential AFC divisional round game will be able to buy them at noon on Monday, Dec.
+13.

 Kansas City has had deep playoff runs each of the last three seasons including hosting the AFC Championship for three consecutive seasons.

-As we near the end of the season, the Chiefs will continue to fight for a top seed in the conference so they can play in front of their own crowd.Copyright 2021 Nexstar Media Inc. All rights reserved.
+With the end of the season near, the Chiefs will continue to fight for a top seed in the conference so they can play in front of their own crowd.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0